anjoola/cs12x-automate/README.md

 Config File
 -----------
 The configuration file can be found in `src/CONFIG.py`.
-Nothing needs to be changed unless verbose output is desired or the default directories to save things needs to be changed.
-However, the values in `src/secret.py` _do_ need to be changed and should _**not**_ be committed to the repository!
+Nothing needs to be changed unless verbose output is desired or the directories to save things in needs to be changed.
+However, the values in `src/secret.py` _do_ need to be changed but should _**not**_ be committed to the repository!

 Directory Structure